openstack/nova-specs/specs/stein/approved/detach-boot-volume.rst

 REST API impact
 ---------------

+Add a new microversion for show volume attachments REST API to allow exposing the ``boot_index`` field.

-Add a new microversion for attach volume REST API to allow passing ``is_root`` as a parameter.
+In the same microversion we will change attach volume REST API to allow passing ``is_root`` as a parameter.

 An attempt to detach a boot volume currently always returns the error: